Thinkwise/docs/docs/sf/process_flows.md

 ### Go to row

-With this process action the GUI can be controlled to select a specific row of a specific subject, on the basis of parameters that correspond with the columns of the subject in question.
+With this process action, the GUI can be controlled to select a specific row of a specific subject on the basis of parameters that correspond with the columns of the subject in question.
 It is not necessary to link variables to all PK columns of the subject.
 If several rows correspond with the specified column value, then the first found row will be selected.
 However, if there are no variables linked to all PK columns of the subject, then a warning will be given when validating.

-In addition, it is possible to control the way in which the row must be searched for.
-In general this will make no sense, but if it is known where the row is located then this can make a difference in performance for large data sets.
+In addition, it is possible to control the way in which the row has to be searched for.
+In general, this will make no sense, but if it is known where the row is located, then this can make a difference in performance for large data sets.
 This process action will return the value of the active row as an output parameter.

 | Input parameters             |                                                              |
 | ---------------------------- | ------------------------------------------------------------ |